-- (3) Provisions for an annual report to be filed by each electric utility in a format sufficient to document its progress in meeting the targets; - (4) Provision for recovery outside the context of a regular rate case of prudently incurred costs and the pass-through of benefits to customers of any savings achieved by an electrical corporation in meeting the requirements of this section. - 3.
+- (2) Penalties of at least twice the average market value of renewable energy credits for the compliance period for failure to meet the targets of subsection 1.
+An electric utility will be excused if it proves to the commission that failure was due to events beyond its reasonable control that could not have been reasonably mitigated, or that the maximum average retail rate increase has been reached.
+Penalties shall not be recovered from customers.
+Amounts forfeited under this section shall be remitted to the department to purchase renewable energy credits needed for compliance.
+Any excess forfeited revenues shall be used by the department's energy center solely for renewable energy and energy efficiency projects; - (3) Provisions for an annual report to be filed by each electric utility in a format sufficient to document its progress in meeting the targets; - (4) Provision for recovery outside the context of a regular rate case of prudently incurred costs and the pass-through of benefits to customers of any savings achieved by an electrical corporation in meeting the requirements of this section. - 3.
 Each electric utility shall make available to its retail customers a standard rebate offer of at least two dollars per installed watt for new or expanded solar electric systems sited on customers' premises, up to a maximum of twenty-five kilowatts per system, that become operational after 2009. - 4.
 The department shall, in consultation with the commission, establish by rule a certification process for electricity generated from renewable resources and used to fulfill the requirements of subsection 1 of this section.
 Certification criteria for renewable energy generation shall be determined by factors that include fuel type, technology, and the environmental impacts of the generating facility.
 Renewable energy facilities shall not cause undue adverse air, water, or land use impacts, including impacts associated with the gathering of generation feedstocks.
 If any amount of fossil fuel is used with renewable energy resources, only the portion of electrical output attributable to renewable energy resources shall be used to fulfill the portfolio requirements. - 5.
-In carrying out the provisions of this section, the commission and the department shall include methane generated from the anaerobic digestion of farm animal waste as a renewable energy resource for purposes of this section.
+In carrying out the provisions of this section, the commission and the department shall include methane generated from the anaerobic digestion of farm animal waste and thermal depolymerization or pyrolysis for converting waste material to energy as renewable energy resources for purposes of this section.